Spokane Area Guide

 Something Else Deli

 The name says it all…it's really something else!
 According to one of our very own cooks, "their sandwiches always hit the spot; they taste like one of my own Mother's back when I was kid."

 This rustic coffee shop is where you can buy unique teas, coffee, books, and other antiques.
 Exposed brick walls and old plank floors complement the assortment of gifts and the intoxicating aroma of coffee.

 Locally owned and operated, Finder's Keepers offers a vast array of vintage clothes and custom jewelry from every era.
 One reviewer sums it up like this, "Fabulous finds await you at this unique boutique!
 One visit to this delightful shop will remind you why it's great to be a girl.
 The store sparkles!"

 Think of it as "pianos at twenty paces."
 It's the only dueling piano bar in the Inland Northwest, where local musicians do battle with pianos as their weapon of choice.
 A recent hotel guest called it, "One of the most relaxing bars to be in.
 The happy hour is great!
 And it's awesome to just lounge and listen to the live music while you're having a martini or two, which, by the way are yummy!"

 Don't miss this interactive play place where children can learn and have fun.
 Located in the basement of River Park Square in downtown Spokane, this museum has multiple activities and games offering learning experiences about new lands, cultures, science, community, art, and performance.
+Across the street is the new Mobius Kids Science Center.
 One Mobius mother-of-four was recently heard to say, "I come with my kids on a regular basis, and it's such a joy seeing them have so much fun… I don't think they even realize they're learning about science!"